What's in a weekly box?

-An example: Gourmet salad mix, Basil, Spring Onions, Baby Spinach, Greens bunch (kale or silverbeet), Carrots & lastly, Potatoes grown by another organic farmer.
+An example: Gourmet salad mix, Basil, Spring Onions, Baby Spinach, Greens bunch (kale or silverbeet), Carrots & lastly, Pumpkin grown by another organic farmer.

 Duration: 12 weeks of $30 produce